 Do I need to contact Coapt once I have moved out to request my deposit back?

 You don’t need to contact us about your deposit – we have a process in place to ensure we contact everyone after they have moved out.
-Once you have moved out we will send you your check out report within 2 working days.
-If there are any deductions from your deposit these will be broken down clearly for you and sent to you within one month of your check out date.
+Once you have moved out we will send you an email confirming what happens next.
+If there are any deductions from your deposit these will be broken down clearly for you and sent to you, along with a copy of the check out report, within one month of your check out date.
 As you can imagine, we have a lot of student tenants that move out at a similar time.
 We work through them in order of each property moving out and will send them across as quickly as possible.

 I have just realised that I have left some items at the property that I would like back, what do I do?